borg286/sevtech/README.md

 * Place a wood hopper on the opposite side of your chopping block and throw items in to automatically place wood.
 This works for the stone anvil too.

 * You can use Wooden Hoppers to load/unload drying racks for leather (later, also for paper etc..).
-You have to use MK2 hoppers if you're "chaining" the outputs into a single chest, ie have a single chest for input.
+You have to use MK2 hoppers if you're "chaining" or “piping” the outputs into a single chest, ie have a single chest for input.

 * Instead of using hoppers to automate  drying racks you can increase throughput by parallelizing it at the cost of manually replacing hides.
 Just make a drying rack wall.

 * Wood hoppers are available early on and you'll need about 10-20 of them for a full automated age 0 and 1 setup.
 Mark 2 hoppers don’t need a chest to pull from, as you can place up to 4 stacks in the top for queuing.
-Only mark 2 hoppers can be chained together.
+Only mark 2 hoppers can be chained together to create a "pipe" of sorts.

 * The grill can take up to 16 items for queuing.
 For automated extraction wait for Age 1 when you get a Dung Pipe to pull items out the side rather than a fire hopper needing to take the job of heating and pulling.